10 Creative Ways to Save That You May Have Never Considered

 We had over $500 in cash back rewards last year aka my Christmas shopping money due to our credit card.
 My husband and I put EVERYTHING on our Chase Freedom credit card and pay our bill off every month in FULL (NEVER pay interest, don’t just give your money away).
 This is FREE money.

 The more you charge on your card, the more cash back you’ll receive, that’s why I recommend having ONE credit card that you put everything on.
-If you decide to go with Chase like I do (they offer a great cash back plan), you’ll get $150 JUST by signing up if you click here.
+If you sign up for the Chase Freedom Credit card you get a $150 bonus if you spend $500 within the first 3 months.
+That should be easy to do if you use it on everything like us.

 I’m at $654.15 so far this year!